Nolan6Jensen/Nolan6Jensen/README.md

 ---

 ## About Me
-- Strong foundation in applied mathematics, statistics, and actuarial analysis
+- Strong foundation in applied mathematics, statistics, and actuarial science
-- Passed multiple actuarial exams and completed internship experience in life insurance consulting.
+- Passed multiple actuarial exams and completed an internship in life insurance consulting.
 - Expanding expertise in Python, Pandas, NumPy, scikit-learn, and data-driven projects
 - Goal: Build a data-science portfolio applying predictive modeling, ML, and real-world datasets

 ---

-## 📂 Personal Projects
+## 📂 Public Projects

 | Project | Description | Tech |
 |----------|--------------|------|